Study explains common myth

 Further data analysis confirms this assumption, as reported in The Mirror.
 In one study, marathon runners were observed running 42.6 kilometers six times a week for 140 days.
 Bonzer and colleagues found that the energy needs of runners at the start of the race were about 6,200 calories.

 In the course of racing, the power requirements have dropped significantly.
 In the end it was 4900 calories.
-Hence the researchers concluded that the body created space for training needs and saved them elsewhere.
+From here the researchers concluded that the body created space for training needs and saved it elsewhere.

 Studies do not consider that sports have a positive effect on the human body and keep it healthy.
-Exercise has an impact on fat distribution and the risk of diabetes and heart disease, according to exercise physiologist Thyfault.
+Exercise has an impact on fat distribution and risk of diabetes and heart disease, says exercise physiologist Thyfault.
 Pontzer agrees: “Exercise keeps you from getting sick, but the best way to control weight is to diet.”
 (Fee Halberstadt)

 Communicator.
 Reader.
 Hipster-friendly introvert.
 General zombie specialist.
 Tv trailblazer